GiG/recruitment-cases/qa-tests/RoboTest.md

  And fills all fields with valid data from step 2
  Then register button is enable and clickable

-Scenario: 2-Check that the Kaboo login is working properly Given user is on /login page
+Scenario: 2-Check that the Kaboo login is working properly (user registered or use autouk / autotest1 ) Given user is on /login page
  When fills username/password
  And clicks Log in button
- Then user should be redirected to account page
+ Then user should be redirected to account page /profile
 ```